top of page

 7.5 Data Retention

-We retain data for up to six years for legal and tax purposes.
+Personal data is retained for up to six years to meet legal, accounting, and tax obligations.

 7.6 Your Rights